 Accessing social media websites for personal use during school hours is prohibited, except during breaks or preparation periods.
 Staff are discouraged from accessing social media websites on personal equipment during their breaks and/or preparation periods because, while this is not prohibited, it may give the public the appearance that such access is occurring during instructional time.
-Staff shall not access social media websites using district equipment at any time, including during breaks or preparation periods, except in an emergency situation or with the express prior permission of school administration.
-All school district employees who participate in social media websites shall not post any school district data, documents, photographs taken at school or of students, logos, or other district owned or created information on any website.
+Except when expressly authorized by the employee's job duties, staff shall not access social media websites using district equipment at any time, including during breaks or preparation periods, except in an emergency situation or with the express prior permission of school administration.
+Except when expressly authorized by the District employee's job duties and when District procedures have been followed, all school district employees who participate in social media websites shall not post any school district data, documents, photographs taken at school or of students, logos, or other district owned or created information on any website.
 Further, the posting of any private or confidential school district material on such websites is strictly prohibited.
+The posting of prohibited material or posting without following proper procedures may result in disciplinary action against the District employee, up to and including termination or non-renewal.

-Specifically, the following forms of technology based interactivity or connectivity are expressly permitted or forbidden:
+Specifically, the following forms of technology based interactivity or connectivity are expressly permitted or forbidden:2